All for Unity

 All for Unity (formerly Alliance 4 Unity) was a political and electoral alliance in Scotland.
-Founded in July 2020 by George Galloway, it was a British unionist party which opposed Scottish independence and fielded candidates at the 2021 Scottish Parliament election.
+Founded in July 2020 by George Galloway, it was a British unionist party which opposed Scottish independence.
+It fielded candidates at the 2021 Scottish Parliament election but won no seats.

-After winning no seats, the party voluntarily deregistered with the Electoral Commission in May 2022.
+The party voluntarily deregistered with the Electoral Commission in May 2022.

 History

 Founding

 All for Unity was founded as Alliance 4 Unity in July 2020 by George Galloway, a former Member of Parliament for the Labour Party (1987–2003) and Respect Party (2005–2010, 2012–2015), and a staunch opponent of Scottish independence.
 In the run up to the 2014 Scottish independence referendum, Galloway said, "I have always hated nationalism.
 My flag is red.
 I care nothing for either the Scottish or the British flags.
 I'm not interested in the commemoration of the 1314 Battle of Bannockburn—which this referendum is being timed to coincide with.
 The only valid grounds for nationalism is when there is national oppression by one nation over another—that is manifestly not true in Scotland.
 It is not an occupied country.
 It has never been an occupied country.
 It is complete hysterical nonsense to pretend otherwise."
+George Galloway later campaigned for a "Leave" vote in the 2016 referendum on the United Kingdom's membership of the European Union and endorsed Nigel Farage as an MEP candidate for the 2019 European Parliament election.

 Policies

 Regarding the policies of the alliance, Galloway said, "We've got only one goal – to get the SNP out.
 If we don't get off this hamster wheel, this neverendum, we'll never have normal politics in Scotland.
 Everything will be down to grudge and division.
 We want a national unity government that will begin this task of returning normality to Scottish politics.
 I'm against the SNP more than I'm against anyone else.
 That doesn't mean I'm for anyone else."

 Whilst Galloway has generally been against the holding of a further independence referendum, he stated that one should only happen if pro-independence parties (e.g. the SNP and the Greens) obtained more than 50% of the popular vote at the 2021 Scottish Parliament election.
-At the election, the SNP, Greens and Alba Party achieved over 50% of the Regional vote.
+At the election, the SNP, Greens and Alba Party achieved over 50% of the Regional vote (but not the Constituency vote).

 In August 2020, one of the party's candidates, Jean Mathieson, was criticised for her vocal support for Tommy Robinson and her comments relating to the Black Lives Matter Movement.
 This led Green MSP Ross Greer to comment that "George Galloway and his band of racist misfits are an embarrassment to unionism."
 Galloway did not condemn the comments made, but emphasised the broad-based nature of his movement, and has always been clear that his express agreement with any policy/candidate begins and ends with opposition to Scottish independence.